 Maybe you’re thinking about boosting your 401(k) match or employer HSA contribution.
 Or maybe you’re thinking of adding some of the trendy secondary benefits that companies offer to differentiate themselves: things like student loan repayment, financial wellness apps, Popsicle Tuesdays—you know the drill.

-Either way, this is a smart play: According to a 2017 AFLAC Workforces report, “an improved benefits package” is the second-most important job factor for retaining employees, right behind salary.
+Either way, this is a smart play: According to a recent AFLAC Workforces report, “an improved benefits package” is the second-most important job factor for retaining employees, right behind salary.
 It ranks well above “getting a promotion,” “more PTO,” and “more flexible work arrangements.”

 Here’s the thing, though: if you offer a fantastic benefits package but don’t successfully explain the value of those benefits…your attempt to wow your most valuable employees is likely to fall flatter than your attempt to institute Mayonnaise Monday.

 According to a study by Benz Communications, 76% of employees who say their company’s benefits communications are effective say they’re satisfied with their benefits, compared with a mere 6% satisfaction rate among employees who say their benefits communication is ineffective.
 Also worth mentioning: if you don’t use top-notch benefits communication, you’ll never be sure if the benefits that don’t get used much weren’t a good fit, or if the problem was a lack of awareness and understanding.
 And this uncertainty will make knowing what next steps to take that much trickier.

 So to get the most mileage out of your benefits package, try pairing those benefits with the best possible benefits communication tools you can get your hands on.
 There are a variety of options on the market, but ideally, the benefits communication tools you invest in should: